tnscorcoran/light-4-j-plugin-wrapper/README.md

 ## Instructions
 1. Download and install the Java Plugin (3scale-api): https://github.com/3scale/3scale_ws_api_for_java
-   Before running mvn clean install, set the DEFULAT_HOST here: https://github.com/3scale/3scale_ws_api_for_java/blob/master/src/main/java/threescale/v3/api/ServiceApi.java to be that of you 3scale API Management back end.
+   Before running *mvn clean install*, set the DEFULAT_HOST here: https://github.com/3scale/3scale_ws_api_for_java/blob/master/src/main/java/threescale/v3/api/ServiceApi.java to be that of you 3scale API Management back end.
-   Run mvn clean install.
+   Run *mvn clean install*.
    Take note of the version of line 6 in pom.xml in the root directory of the Repo.

 2. Clone this repo.